WurmWillem/Goodman/README.md

 You can find examples of games in the examples folder.
 You can run an example by running `cargo run --example name_of_example --release`.

 # install
-simply add `goodman = { git = "https://github.com/WurmWillem/Goodman" }` to cargo.toml under dependencies
+simply add `goodman = { git = "https://github.com/WurmWillem/Goodman" }` to cargo.toml under dependencies to use the crate

 ## examples